 Number 1804 was its neighbor, seen here in a 2002 photograph.
 It, too, has been razed.

 At one time, there must have been tens of shotgun houses facing the tracks, but most have been torn down.
-The two above are at 2302 and 2304 (all square photographs taken with a Rolleiflex camera using Kodak Ektar 25 film).
+The two above are at 2302 and 2304 (all square photographs are from a Rolleiflex camera using Kodak Ektar 25 film).